 A top adviser on Adams’ campaign and transition team, Raspberry has been a political consultant and lobbyist for nearly two decades, recently representing clients including Success Academy charter schools and tobacco company Reynolds American.
 She now leads his intergovernmental affairs team.

-Senior adviser for public safety and COVID recovery: Timothy Pearson
+Senior adviser for public safety: Timothy Pearson

 Pearson is one of the mayor’s closest friends, and he seems to get special treatment within City Hall.
 His salary is paid by the city’s nonprofit Economic Development Corporation, which exempts him from many disclosure rules and allows him to keep receiving his police pension.
 He was also initially allowed to keep his second job leading security at the Resorts World casino in Queens.
 He quit that, but now has a job in Adams’ orbit, Politico reported, “with ill-defined responsibilities and outsized influence.”
+In October 2023, Pearson reportedly got into an altercation with guards at a migrant shelter in Manhattan trying to enter the shelter without identifying himself.
+The city Department of Investigation has opened an inquiry into the incident.

 Senior adviser to the mayor: Stefan Ringel